madmonkeyaudio-js/emsi-technical/README.md

 ## Instructions

 Clone the repo and run 'npm install' upon opening the project to install all required dependencies.
+Then run 'npm start' to open the page.

 ## New Technologies Used